Heartburn Causes and Remedies

 The holidays are a time of celebration.
 For most of us, this means not only shopping for gifts, but also enjoying heavier and more decadent winter foods and beverages.
-From Thanksgiving mashed potatoes and gravy to Christmas ham and Champagne on New Year’s Eve, this time of year can be a marathon stretch of eating and drinking.
+From Thanksgiving mashed potatoes and gravy to Christmas ham, this time of year can be a marathon stretch of eating and drinking.
 And for some, this can result in digestive discomforts, such as heartburn and bloating.

 While heartburn and bloating are not life-threatening issues, they can still make us miserable at a time when we should be relaxing and enjoying ourselves.
 Digestive distress can be caused by something as simple as not paying close enough attention to what you’re eating and drinking while you are talking in-person, on the phone or during a Zoom call.